pfeodrippe/tla-edn/README.md

 ## Thanks to

-The people working at https://github.com/tlaplus/tlaplus, it's so great, your software help and will help a lot of people =)
+The people working at https://github.com/tlaplus/tlaplus =D